Lead Program Coordinator (Program Specialist V)

-- Attend conference planning meetings with local hosts, conduct site visits with convention centers, hotels, and event centers to select training locations.
+- Attends conference planning meetings with local hosts, conducts site visits with convention centers, hotels, and event centers to select training locations.

-- Prepare training event budgets and timelines to ensure they are adhered to; prepare conference agendas to include subject matter experts and relevant topics; and determine audio visual needs, room layouts, menus, and various event logistics.
+- Prepares training event budgets and timelines to ensure they are adhered to; prepares conference agendas to include subject matter experts and relevant topics; and determines audio visual needs, room layouts, menus, and various event logistics.

-- Establish and maintain relationships with third party vendors and sponsors related to training events.
+- Establishes and maintains relationships with third party vendors and sponsors related to training events.

-- Manage online training registration, attendee tracking and communications; prepare event scripts and coordination of ceremonial items; plan and conduct annual awards program solicitation, selection, and judging; and serve as point of contact at training events to proactively address any issues.
+- Manages online training registration, attendee tracking and communications; prepares event scripts and coordination of ceremonial items; plans and conducts annual awards program solicitation, selection, and judging; and serves as point of contact at training events to proactively address any issues.

-- Analyze and interpret conference survey data to determine areas of improvement.
+- Analyzes and interprets conference survey data to determine areas of improvement.

 - Facilitates learning through a variety of delivery methods including conferences, classroom instruction, online training, and webinars.

 - Provides reliable and superior technical assistance and training, including over the telephone, in writing and in-person and at various conference and training events.

 - Assists in the planning, implementation, coordination, monitoring, and evaluation of certified Crime Stoppers programs and grant-funded programs.